Addiction | 6 min read

 • Increased risk of basal cell carcinoma.

-These risks can all cause serious medical complications, which need immediate treatment, and may different specialties might be needed depending on the specific symptoms and risks of each patient.
+These risks can all cause serious medical complications, which need immediate treatment.
+Depending on each patient’s specific symptoms and risks, different specialties might be needed.

 The worse your Alcoholic’s nose becomes, the more likely you are to develop additional symptoms and complications, and the more severe those complications may become as they develop.